 - Once you know which open ports are needed, find out which services and protocols are outdated.
 These will often be exposed to known vulnerabilities.
 For example, TLS 1.0 has had many vulnerabilities uncovered, and TLS 1.2 offers additional protection over TLS 1.1.
-TLS 1.3 will soon be confirmed as a standard, and offers further improvements over TLS 1.2.
+TLS 1.3 is also available, and offers further improvements over TLS 1.2.

 - Confirm if any outdated protocols can be upgraded.
 At installation, a web server may enable TLS 1.0, TLS 1.1, and TLS 1.2 protocols by default.
 In this example, disabling protocols older than TLS 1.2 would require all users connecting to your web server to use TLS 1.2 (or newer) and may prevent users from connecting if they are using older web browsers (clients).